-As a food and nutrition major you'll focus on nutrition, dietetics, and promoting healthy lifestyles.
+As a food and nutrition major you'll focus on nutrition, food security, and promoting healthy lifestyles.
 According to the Bureau of Labor Statistics, nutrition jobs are expected to grow by 20 percent over the next seven years.
-And Meredith's food and nutrition program is accredited by the Accreditation Council of Education in Nutrition and Dietetics (ACEND).*

 A degree in food and nutrition provides a strong knowledge base in the sciences, and develops communication, problem solving, and teamwork skills.
 Students who successfully complete the food and nutrition program can apply for dietetic internships that provide supervised practice, enabling students to take the national professional examination to become a registered dietitian.

 Graduates who want an alternate career path may pursue nutrition education, sales, food service management, public policy or health fields, and the local and sustainable food industry.